pahnin/pg-admin-genAi/README.md

 ## 🚀 Running Locally

-⚠️ **Note**: Configuring DB connection strings and OpenAI/LLM API endpoints via config/env is not implemented yet.
+⚠️ **Note**: Configuring DB connection strings and OpenAI/LLM API endpoints via GUI is not implemented yet.
-For now, you must **point to them directly in the code**.
+For now, you must configure using config.toml

 ### 1. Install Prerequisites